culigan3186/toy-shell/README.md

 - hostname : Shows the hostnmae of the program.
 - cd {Folder you want to change}: Change the current location to the folder you want.
 - exit : Exit program.
+- pid : Shows the parent pid , and the chile pid

 ## How To run